AdobeDocs/document-cloud-learn.en/help/acrobat/advanced-tasks/advanced-tasks-overview.md

     <div>
       <a href="bookmarks.md"><strong>Adding bookmarks and hyperlinks</strong></a>
       </div>
-      Learn how to add bookmarks and hyperlinks for better navigation
+      Add bookmarks and hyperlinks for better navigation
   </td>
   <td>
     <a href="optimizescan.md">